 The Nesting Pair

-The first egg was laid in the very early morning hours of May 21 and the second egg was laid nearly 60 hours later on May 23.
-If all goes well, we expect to see the first chick around June 17.
+The loons started incubating their eggs around June 11, so the expected hatch date is approximately July 8.
 The peak of nest initiation in New Hampshire usually occurs around the first week of June (see About Loon's Family and Social Life for more information); however, nesting was delayed in some areas this year due to high water.
 The incubation duties are shared between both loons, and you may see a nest switch if you happen to be watching at the right time.
 Dusk and dawn are good times to check, but it can happen anytime.
 Nesting loons face many challenges, from raccoons to flooded nests, with successful hatches at fewer than 60% of all nest attempts.

 The female is marked with color bands on her legs.
 She has been breeding here on this territory since she was originally banded in 2009.
 Since the earliest known breeding age for loons is 4 years and the average age at first breeding in New Hampshire is 6 years, she is at least 12 years old, but most likely 14 years or older!
 She has yellow and white bands on her left leg and silver and green bands on her right leg.
-The bands may be visible as the loons climb on and off the nest or turns the eggs.
+The bands may be visible as the female climbs on and off the nest or turns the eggs.
 The male is unbanded so all we can say for sure is that he is over four years old.
 A former male was banded, but he was found dead on a beach in Wareham, Massachusetts in January of 2015.
 So this current male might be spending his third year on this territory.